Account Link Extension

 To prevent this, we send a query parameter to let the login page know that it should hide the Sign Up option.
 For this query parameter to take effect, however, you must customize the login page.

-If it is not already enabled, enable the Customize Login Page toggle to enable the custom editor below.
+Enable the Customize Login Page switch to enable the custom editor below.
 In the editor, we're going to add a new line to the Lock config.

 Toward the bottom of the object configuring the Lock widget, add the following line (after the